Graham-72/galleria/README.txt

 A: That's what the issue tracker is for!
 Just create a new issue at http://drupal.org/project/issues/galleria?version=7.x and tell us what you need.

+Q: How can I upload multiple images at once?
+A: There's a module for that!
+   The Multiupload Imagefield Widget can be found at http://drupal.org/project/multiupload_imagefield_widget.

 6. Missing Features from Drupal 6
 ---------------------------------